 Some readers have focused on whether they will be paid for working on a holiday.
-Check out the comments section of our site to see some of these concerns.

 It may be a relief for these readers to know, that at least as far as federal pay and leave are concerned, this coming Friday, June 11, is not really a holiday but will be treated as one for pay and leave purposes.

 According to the Office of Personnel Management, the statutes and Executive orders governing holidays will be implemented by area personnel offices.

 Most employees who are excused from duty as a result of the President’s Executive order will receive the basic pay they would have received if no Executive order had been issued.
 This means that if you were already scheduled to take annual leave on June 11, 2004, you will not be charged annual leave (or any other form of paid leave, compensatory time off, or credit hours) for that day.